 This technology means to preserve large molecules and long fibers during plastic processing, while creating a better way to uniformly blend materials of different viscosities.
 It works effectively to improve performances of plastics and composite materials.

-Another important application of the technology is to curb pollution caused by agricultural films, for instance, in cotton fields.
+Another important application of the technology is to contain pollution caused by agricultural films, for instance, in cotton fields.
 After a long period of sunshine and natural weathering, films may age and degrade, leaving massive debris in the field.
-The first damage it can do is contaminating the quality of the soil, and then some of the plastic remains may get into the harvested cottons, thus dragging down cottons' grade and price, even sales volume.
+The first damage it can do is contaminating the quality of the soil, and then some of the plastic remains may get into the harvested cottons, dragging down cottons' grade and price, even sales volume.

 Up till now, the research team led by Professor Qu Jinping has filed over 30 patent applications based on the invention.
 Its key technology has been granted patents in Japan, the US, Europe, Russia and Canada.

-After winning the China Patent Golden Award in 2014 and the State Technological Invention Award in 2015, the patent also received prizes from the Hong Kong-based Ho Leung Ho Lee Foundation in 2016, recognizing the team’s significant participation in accelerating industrial upgrading of the province and the country.
+After winning the China Patent Golden Award in 2014 and the State Technological Invention Award in 2015, the patent also received prizes from the Hong Kong-based Ho Leung Ho Lee Foundation in 2016, recognizing the team’s significant participation in helping industrial upgrading of the province and the country.

-Edited by Xu Peimu
+Written and edited by Xu Peimu